Get insider access

 Compared To Other Headphones

-The JLab Audio GO Air POP are cheap Bluetooth earbuds that offer a good performance for the price overall.
-They have a roughly 9-hour continuous battery life, which exceeds other cheap earbuds', including the JLab Audio JBuds Air Truly Wireless.
-Unlike many budget-friendly options, like the Skullcandy Dime 2 True Wireless or OnePlus Buds Z Truly Wireless, they also offer basic sound customization features.
+The JLab Audio GO Air POP are cheap Bluetooth earbuds that perform well for their price.
+They have a roughly nine-hour continuous battery life, which exceeds other cheap earbuds', including the JLab Audio JBuds Air Truly Wireless.
+Unlike many budget-friendly options, like the Skullcandy Dime 3 True Wireless or the OnePlus Buds Z Truly Wireless, they also offer basic sound customization features.

 If you're looking for other earbuds, look at our picks for the best earbuds and in-ear headphones, the best cheap wireless earbuds, and the best true wireless earbuds.